AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 USB blocking and data loss prevention (DLP)

-Data loss caused by unauthorized access to network devices, or physical losses is forcefully prevented by data loss prevention (DLP) software that utilizes backing up data, encryption of data and endpoints, user authentication, and device control policy enforcement.
+Data loss caused by unauthorized access to network devices or physical losses is forcefully prevented by data loss prevention (DLP) software that utilizes backup data, encryption of data and endpoints, user authentication, and device control policy enforcement.

-Device control makes sure removable storage devices such as USB devices, SD cards, and other removable media are used in accordance with the access rules defined in security policies.
+Device control ensures that removable storage devices such as USB drives, SD cards, and other removable media are used in accordance with the access rules defined in security policies.

 Incidents centered around USB devices